【 Marine Fuels 】

 The choice of marine fuel should be considered based on energy resources, emission regulations, fuel prices and ships applications.
 Gas is environmental and heavy fuel oil is economic.
 The ships can use not only single fuel but also dual fuel, not only fuel oil but also gas.
 The diversity of fuel, the flexibility of dual fuel, provide you with a wide choice.

-The Marine fuels include Fossil fuels (such as diesel, heavy fuel oil, crude oil, and natural gas), Biofuels (such as biodiesel and cracked vegetable oil), and Synthetic fuels (such as coal-to-liquids (CTL), biomass-to-liquids (BTL), hydrogenated vegetable oil (HVO), methanol, liquid ammonia, etc.)
+The Marine fuels include Fossil fuels (such as diesel fuel, heavy fuel oil, crude oil, and natural gas), Synthetic fuels (Such as synthetic diesel, methanol, liquid ammonia, hydrogenated vegetable oil (HVO), etc.), and Biofuels (such as biodiesel and Non-transesterified vegetable oils, etc.).

 -